-Two Americans, two Canadians freed after kidnapping in Nigeria: police – Reuters
+Kidnapped Americans, Canadians rescued in Nigeria, police say – CNN

 |